kempniu/evmapy/README.rst

 - *...diagnose why the application doesn't react to events the way I want it to?*

-  You can try running it with the ``--debug`` command line option.
-This will cause *evmapy* to print information about every event received from any handled input device.
+  If you're expecting *evmapy* to inject keypresses, make sure the user you're running it as is allowed to **write** to ``/dev/uinput`` - *evmapy* warns you upon its startup if it encounters a problem with that.
+If that's not your case, you can try running *evmapy* with the ``--debug`` command line option.
+This will cause every event received from any handled input device to be logged.
 If you see the events coming, but the actions you expect aren't performed, double-check your configuration first and if this doesn't help, feel free to contact me.

 - *...run it as a daemon?*